johanpiquet/jopi-rewrite/_doc/cookbook/create_a_reverse_proxy.md

 - Tools that allow you to directly send the request to the target server while directly returning its response to the browser.
 Or that allow you to intercept this response before returning it.
 - Tools that make it easy to observe the content of requests and responses, and modify them if necessary.
 - Tools that allow you to implement load-balancing strategies to define which server should be solicited more and which should receive fewer requests.
-- Tools that allow you to start a `docker` container when needed, then stop it when it is no longer useful.
+- Tools that allow you to start a `docker` container when needed, then stop it when it is no longer used.

 ## Load-balancing